These free multiplication charts are printer-friendly and so much fun to use.

 1. Use a variety of writing tools

-I recommend having different writing supplies on hand.
+I recommend having different writing supplies on hand to boost the fun with these multiplication worksheets.
 A few suggestions include:

 - Color pencils